wp-plugins/wp-spreadplugin/readme.txt

 = It shows "No articles in Shop", but there are articles in the Spreadshirt-Shop =

 Check if your Spreadshirt Shop has a language and country setting.
-If you haven't set one, please remove the `shop_locale="xx_XX"` value.
+If you haven't set one, please remove `xx_XX` from the `shop_locale="xx_XX"` value.

 = How can I reduce the space between color selection and price? =